-Chicken Marsala is a classic Italian dish.
-Earthy mushrooms and razor-thin chicken scallopine are bathed in a thick, sweet Marsala wine sauce and then topped with fresh parsley.
-It’s pretty standard fare in most Italian restaurants.
-But I’ve added a little something extra to my version to take it over the top: salty, smoked prosciutto.
-It adds another layer of flavor to a dish that is already a delight for your senses.
+Chicken Marsala is a classic Italian dish that combines earthy mushrooms and razor-thin chicken scallopine bathed in a thick, sweet Marsala wine sauce and topped with fresh parsley.
+It’s easy to make and always a hit!

 How to make it